osherjacobs/LabWork_Findings/vector7-lsass-dump-detection-boundary.md

 ---

 1. **Successful credential dump achieved on both test builds** — 20348.587 and 20348.5020 — with current Defender signatures in Normal mode.
 Administrator NT hash, machine account credentials, and DPAPI master keys extracted on both.
+Three successful dumps on WIN-1KS84GNPAUM alone.

 2. **OS patch level did not break the chain.** Defender signature version did not break the chain.
 The technique is build-agnostic under current Defender engine.